unik-name/docs.unikname.network/docs/tokens.md

 $UNIK Tokens are issued in two ways:
 1. **$UNIK Tokens are minted every time a new block is created.** This action happens roughly every 8 seconds.
 These $UNIK go to the delegate that forges the block.
-1. **$UNIK Tokens are minted by the protocol for every UNIKNAME issuance and activation.** This design makes the token less prone to speculation and more stable.
+1. **$UNIK Tokens are minted by the protocol for every UNIKNAME issuance and activation.** This is called the Pioneer Reward and is meant to encourage adoption.

+> The Pioneer Reward will only be active during the Launch Phase of Unikname Network.
+The Launch Phase ist expected to end towards Q3/Q4 2021.

-The genesis block have supplied $UNIK 10M to enable start-up operations and to be used as a network reserve.
+$UNIK 10M have been minted in the genesis block to enable start-up operations and to be used as a network reserve.
 These tokens have been allocated to a wallet owned by the first network player: Unikname itself.

 ### Token name across networks